In 3 big states, Biden looks to rebuild Democrats' Blue Wall

 Last week, Biden traveled to Wisconsin and was followed quickly by running mate Kamala Harris, who held her own events there on Labor Day.
 On Wednesday, Biden heads to Michigan to tout a plan for boosting U.S. manufacturing.
 He also has two stops scheduled this week in Pennsylvania.

-Though the Biden campaign often emphasizes that it sees multiple ways to secure the 270 Electoral College votes they need to win in November, the quickest path runs through Michigan, Pennsylvania and Wisconsin.
+Though the Biden campaign often emphasizes that it sees multiple ways to secure the 270 Electoral College votes it needs to win in November, the quickest path runs through Michigan, Pennsylvania and Wisconsin.

 "If Biden wins any of them - but particularly any two, with some of the other states that are in play - it's pretty impossible for Trump to win the Electoral College," said veteran Democratic strategist Joe Trippi.
 "It makes tremendous sense to make those three states the base foundation of any strategy to win.
 If Biden wins all three, it's over."